collective/volto-hydra/README.md

 ## Make your Frontend editable

 As an integrator you have a choice on how nice you want the editor user experience to be.
-The hydrajs bridge is designed with a staged approach so minimal effort will get allow for basic editing and adding further integration levels will get you back to the full inline editing experience you would have got with Volto.
+The hydrajs bridge is designed with a staged approach so minimal effort will allow for basic editing and further integration work will get you back to the full inline editing experience similar to Volto.

 ### Level 1: Enable Switching pages and showing changes *after* save